mdadamson/Final-Project/README.md

 5) the user can choose another player and click the confirm button again to see that player's info without having to exit out of and rerun the program (not sure how to do this)

-6) There is a second button on the team window, that allows the user to return to the original window and select a different team, which causes the corresponding (second) team window to pop up (not sure how to do this)
+6) There is a second button on the group (second) window, that allows the user to return to the original window and select a different group, which causes the corresponding (second) group window to pop up (not sure how to do this)